-Our method induces pluripotent stem cells from the cord blood mononuclear cells with conversion rates on the order of 80-90% within 4-5 weeks.
+Our method induces pluripotent stem cells from the cord blood mononuclear cells and peripheral blood cells with conversion rates on the order of 4-15% within 3-4 weeks.
 This is a remarkable improvement over the conversion rates on the order of 1% obtained using other methods presently on the market, including the methods developed through the Nobel Prize-winning work of Prof Shinya Yamanaka at Kyoto University who pioneered this field.

 The technology offers a method to rapidly induce high quality iPSCs from cord blood.
 Our research has demonstrated that these iPSCs can be developed into any of the three primary germ cell layers, and possibly into all the different cell types of the adult body.

 Our team is continuously researching the procedure on peripheral blood and obtaining very promising results.
 The research will be further extended to include urinary epithelial cells.
 This means that high quality iPSCs specific to an individual can be produced in a matter of weeks and these can be developed further to produce any tissue types needed.
 This has the potential to revolutionise the field of stem cell therapy, since these cells would be the patient’s own cells, thus avoiding both rejection as well as potentially dangerous immune invisibility.

 Their rapid development makes these cells viable both for widespread therapeutics as well as for scientific use, experimentation and research purposes.
 This brings the idea of personalised induced pluripotent stem cells into the realm of general public, for present or future regenerative medicine possibilities, which could target diseases such as Parkinsons disease, infertility, liver disease and heart failure to name a few.